Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 \section{Results}

-We describe the performance of \acrshort{helm} and \acrshort{fame} in three ways to substantiate a \acrfull{trl} of 5, as required to participate in mission proposal inclusion.
-First, we quantitatively show that we satisfy the system requirements described in Section \ref{sec:requirements} by evaluating \acrshort{helm} and \acrshort{fame} on the labeled lab dataset described in Section \ref{sec:obs_data}.
-Second, we contextualize these results with respect to planetary mission concepts and the \acrshort{owls} instrument Mono Lake field test, including takeaways from evaluating the \acrshort{osia} system in a live field environment.
-Finally, we leverage both our Lab and Simulated datasets described in Section \ref{sec:sim_data} to further characterize the sensitivity of the \acrshort{osia} system and its submodules.
+We describe the performance of \acrshort{helm} and \acrshort{fame} \ed{with three approaches} to substantiate a \acrfull{trl} of 5, as required to participate in mission proposal inclusion. \ed{First, we describe our results, takeaways, and lessons learned from evaluating the \acrshort{osia} during a field test of the integrated \acrshort{owls} platform at Mono Lake.} \ed{Second, we quantitatively show that we satisfy the field test requirements described in Section \ref{sec:requirements} by evaluating \acrshort{helm} and \acrshort{fame} on the labeled lab dataset described in Section \ref{sec:obs_data}.} Finally, we leverage both our Lab and Simulated datasets described in Section \ref{sec:sim_data} to further characterize the sensitivity of the \acrshort{osia} system and its submodules.